-Painting

-Grades 9-12

-1⁄2 credit
+Painting Grades 9-12 1⁄2 credit

 This course is designed to teach students how to paint using both watercolor and acrylics.
-Students will learn about color theory, styles of painting, and the history of painting.
+Students will learn about color theory, styles of painting, and some history of painting.
 In this class, students will begin to develop their own style of painting.

-Sculpture/Ceramics

-Grades 9-12

-1⁄2 credit
+Sculpture/Ceramics Grades 9-12 1⁄2 credit

 In this course, students will learn how to make pottery-both decorative and functional.
-Students will look at cultures that use pottery as well as a history of pottery.
-They will learn how to fire and glaze clay as well as critiquing their work in class.
+Students will look at how different cultures use pottery as well as a brief history of pottery.
+They will learn how to fire and glaze clay as well as critique their work in class.
 Students will also work with a variety of other sculptural materials.